veenaskumar/leetcode_sync/README.md

 # leetcode_sync
-### This extension is used to store all submitted problem
+### This repo is used to track the submitted problems